Pataclop/Movinyl/README.md

 Any contributions you make are **greatly appreciated**.
 If you have any suggestions for our project or have coding experience and would like to join the project, please reach out to us!

-Do not hesitate to add your dsiks to this album [google photo album](https://photos.app.goo.gl/TtnD8yMPEKirk46R6) (4000x4000 pixels, PNG files)
+Do not hesitate to add your disks to this album [google photo album](https://photos.app.goo.gl/TtnD8yMPEKirk46R6) (4000x4000 pixels, PNG files)